Sainahab/Dell-Latitude-5290-2-in-1-Hackintosh-OpenCore-Bigsur-monterey-ventura/README.md

 # Dell Latitude 5290 2 in 1 Hackintosh OpenCore Bigsur monterey ventura
- step by step guide to hackintosh your dell latitude 5290 2in 1
+ step by step guide to hackintosh your dell latitude 5290 2 in 1  (Please Read the FULL guide before starting)

 ## Specifics